-Don’t let the spooky name fool you, Spider Lake is a beautiful resort with perfect northern pike fishing.
-The fishing tales you walk away with won’t be nearly as scary as those behind the most haunted houses in Minnesota.
+Don’t let the spooky name fool you, Spider Lake is a beautiful lake with perfect northern pike fishing.

 Spider Lake has some truly beautiful features.
-Most lakes that are well known for their fishing have very developed shorelines studded with resorts and hotels.
 Spider Lake has a virtually untouched coast that remains rugged and wild.
 There are one or two local resorts that will give you access to this lake, but you can expect to be mostly left alone while out fishing.

 The pike in Spider Lake range from medium to large owing to the challenging location.

 Oh, and don’t worry.
-There’s only the usual amount of spiders here.
+There are only the usual amount of spiders here.
 The lake gets its name for branching out like a spider’s web.

 9. Clearwater Lake